driftgeek/Business-Analytics-Learning-Path/README.md

-# SAS-Programming-Essentials-I
+# Business Analytics Learning Path

-This is a recordkeeping of my progress of learning SAS.
+This is a recordkeeping of my progress of learning Business Analytics.
+I came across the subject through Analytics Vidhya.
+Here is the [Analytics Vidhya link for Business Analyst using R](https://www.analyticsvidhya.com/learning-paths-data-science-business-analytics-business-intelligence-big-data/learning-path-business-analyst-sas/).

 Lesson 1 and 2 dealt with getting started with SAS.
 I was able to download the SAS Studio where the coding is actually written in.
 I learned about the sntax errors, difference between DATA and PROC, and step boundaries.